Alhama de Granada, Spain: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Check that you pick the necessary type.
-Many adapters available online are simply plug changers and require your electronics to adjust the voltage themselves.
-If your devices can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types C and F. Check that you find the necessary kind.
+The vast majority of adapters on sale are just plug changers and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should work in most areas.

 In October, the weather in Alhama de Granada, Spain is moderately warm, but can be a bit unpredictable.
 The temperatures can range between 11 to 23 degrees Celsius, which means there could be cool mornings and nights combined with warm afternoon periods.
 Therefore, packing layered clothes is a sensible idea.